Oporto Days

 On those afternoons, as the shadows tickled the azulejos and the Fado lamented across the rooftops in the early evenings, you were a guest, not a customer.
 Happy to hold witness to a vanishing ideal, as three generations worked under one roof and bickered eternally between cheap cigarettes and football matches.

-Something that, even a few years later, when the laminated English menus started appearing, was past.
+Something that, just a few years later, when the laminated English menus started appearing, was past.

 A new life was stirring.
 The economic melancholy in the air was waning, and the whispers of a forlorn empire destroyed by the greed that had paved those streets in the gold of broken promises and colonial misery were beginning to evaporate.